 The process begins with earthing connections made by burying earth electrodes at several places near the structure needing to be earthed.
 These earth electrodes are typically made from materials like copper, steel, or galvanized iron.
 The type of electrode selected depends on the requirements of the electrical system and the soil resistivity of the location.

-There are different materials used in the making, such as copper, aluminium, steel or galvanized iron.
 Various factors affect the earth resistance, like the composition of the soil, temperature, moisture content and depth of electrode.
 Earthing enables leakage current to flow away safely and is linked to an automatic cut off device (which ensures power supply).
-There are different components included in an earthing system like earth electrodes, main earth terminals or bars, earthing conductors, protective conductors, equipotential bonding conductors, electrically independent earth electrodes (for measurements), termination fittings, bonding, welding kits and other materials.

-There are different earth resistance measurement methods used depending on the type of neutral system, the type of installation (residential, industrial, urban environment, rural environment, the possibility of cutting off the power supply.
+There are different earth resistance measurement methods used depending on the type of neutral system, the type of installation (like residential, industrial, urban environment, or rural environment).
 Four variables affect the earth resistance of a grounding system which includes: